 To set the ball rolling we initiated a mailing-list forum that scripted scenarios and a space to do with the search for contemporary forms and formats of disobedience against the narrative of a single system.
 The online debate took shape just before the onset of social media: Facebook, YouTube and Twitter started just around the same time.
 Pro-test Lab rendered their discourse, debates and programming using a mailing list.
 We would send out an email to 400 people using this simple ’90s technology.
 By the end of 2005, one of the members of the Lab said, “Why don’t we all move to Facebook?
 It’s an amazing tool for organizing actions.”
 For better or worse we never migrated to Facebook or Twitter.

-At the same time the online forum and physical site were both opened up to conflict, as small groups of heritage experts, students from architecture, theater and film schools, Green Party activists, vegans, anarchists, cultural producers, social democrat party members, neighbours, community leaders, casual passers-by and regular hangers-out opposed, collaborated, argued with and resisted each other.
+At the same time the online forum and physical site were both opened up to conflict, as small groups of heritage experts, students from architecture, theatre and film schools, Green Party activists, vegans, anarchists, cultural producers, social democrat party members, neighbours, community leaders, casual passers-by and regular hangers-out opposed, collaborated, argued with and resisted each other.
 This was a space to socialise and make mistakes, not a place of consensus but one of production.

 The Pro-test Lab Archive